You are currently viewing Sole Work: Guelph Boot And Shoe Manufacturers: Part 1

 Unions and Strikes

 However, as the trade moved towards mechanization, skilled shoemakers were not seen as essential as they had been previously.
-With the growth of Boot and Shoe Factories, this union lost much of its ability to bargain for its members.
+With the growth of Boot and Shoe Factories, the Knights of St. Crispin lost much of its ability to bargain for its members.
+A strike in Guelph clearly illustrates this.

 The owners did not concede to the union’s demands.
 JT Brown, foreman, stated the person the Knights were complaining about was doing work no shoe or boot maker did – crimping.
 Brown felt he was well within his rights to hire the man but, when the Knights demanded a meeting with Hepburn, he obliged.